The dawn and dusk of Ahmad Shamlou

 Ahmad Shamlou, also known under pen-names of A. Sobh (A. Morning) and A. Bamdad (A. Dawn), is one of the most influential people in contemporary Persian literature, or perhaps, in Persian literature as a whole.
-His innovative free verse known as she’r-e sepid (white poem) revived Persian poetry, which had been constrained by the classic rules of Persian poetry for centuries, plays an important role in its transition to the modern era.
-His many followers and poets who are under influenced by his new poetic form are enough to prove his lasting presence in the literature of Iran.
+His innovative free verse known as she’r-e sepid (meaning: white poem) revived Persian poetry, which had been constrained by the classic rules of Persian poetry for centuries, and played an essential role in its transition to the modern era.
+Ahmad Shamlou’s many followers, and poets who are under influenced by his new poetic form are enough to prove his lasting presence in the literature of Iran.
 His borderless worldview has created international admiration, as well as a vast poetry-reading audience.

 Above and beyond his revolutionary influence on poetry, Shamlou was a skillful and successful journalist, researcher, writer, translator, and critic.
-He did a great service to preserve the slang and colloquial culture of Iran in his series of research books Ketab-e Kuche (Street Book).
-He opened the gates of literature to the world to Persian speakers by his notable translations of writers and poets such as Octavio Paz, Langston Hughes, Federico Garcia Lorca, etc. By publishing a research book on haiku, the Japanese form of short poetry, he pioneered a new form of poetry known as Persian haiku.
-He was a prominent figure in journalism publishing several successful literary magazines and by participating with and writing for many other journals.
+He did an excellent service to preserve the slang and colloquial culture of Iran in his series of research books Ketab-e Kuche (The Street Book).
+He opened the gates of world literature to Persian speakers by his notable translations of writers and poets such as Octavio Paz, Langston Hughes, and Federico Garcia Lorca.
+By publishing a research book on haiku, the Japanese form of short poetry, he pioneered a new form of poetry known as Persian haiku.
+Shamlou was a prominent figure in journalism by publishing several successful literary magazines and by participating with and writing for many other journals.
 He was also active in children’s literature; he wrote and translated some poems and stories for children.
 The most famous of them are Paria (Fairies), which is a long narrative poem, and the translation of The Little Prince by Antoine de Saint-Exupéry.
 Shamlou’s other activities include producing and directing films, dubbing and narrating, as well as writing plays and screenplays.

 Ahmad Shamlou was born on December 12, 1925, in Tehran.
-He was the only son of a rather impoverished family.
+He was the only son of a somewhat impoverished family.
 His father was an army officer, and his mother was a housewife.
-Because of his father’s occupation, he had to serve in remote places of the country; therefore, they constantly had to migrate from one city to another.
-Thus, Shamlou’s childhood was spent in different remote cities of Iran.
-As he said in a brief autobiography of his childhood, they never lived long enough in a certain city so that he could find a real close friend.
-This may have had a negative influence on him as a child, but on the other hand, living in various provinces of Iran where people spoke different dialects and had distinct cultures and traditions, may have opened his mind to different cultures and initiated his research on Iranian folklore, which he began later in life.
+Because of his father’s occupation, he had to serve in remote places of the country; therefore, they regularly had to migrate from one city to another.
+Thus, Shamlou spent his childhood in different remote towns of Iran.
+As he said in a brief autobiography of his childhood, they never lived long enough in a particular city so that he could find a truly close friend.
+Being always on the move may have had a negative influence on him as a child, but on the other hand, living in various provinces of Iran where people spoke different dialects and had their distinct cultures and traditions, could have initiated his research on Iranian folklore, which he began later in life.

 He was a studious student until he was acquainted with music; since then he had to be pushed to study.
 He found a great taste in music after he heard his affluent neighbor’s daughters practicing the piano.
-Since his family was too poor to afford a music instrument, and the fact that music, especially western music, was very unfamiliar to the people of the cities where he lived, he could never study music.
-But, as he wrote in his autobiography, his passion for music was so strong that he would have definitely followed music if it had not been for his family’s issues (always having to move from one city to another, not having a good financial status, living in remote small cities, and not having the freedom to decide for himself) and living in a society that did not approve of playing and learning music.
+Since his family was too poor to afford a musical instrument, and the fact that music, especially western music, was very unfamiliar to the people of the cities where he lived, he could never study music.
+He wrote in his autobiography that he had such a burning passion for music that he would have undoubtedly followed music if it had not been for his family’s issues (having to move from one city to another, poor financial status, living in remote small towns, and not having the freedom to decide for himself), or because of living in a society that did not approve of playing and learning music.

 “Without a doubt even today the repressed obsession for music resides in me.
 As I believed (and perhaps I still do), the dance-like patterns on [Iranian] carpets imply the enthusiasm for dance and music over which the [Islamic] traditions have put a No-Entrance sign.”